MC Lyte: Beginnings: Lyte as a Rock and Eyes on This (1987–1990)

-In January 1989 Lyte joined Stop the Violence Movement with Boogie Down Productions, Public Enemy and Heavy D, among others.
+In January 1989, Lyte joined the Stop the Violence Movement with Boogie Down Productions, Public Enemy and Heavy D, among others.
 Together they released the single "Self Destruction" in response to violence in the hip hop and African American communities.
-The song debuted at #1 on the first week of Billboard Hot Rap Singles existence and the proceeds were donated to the National Urban League.
-In late August of that year, her song "I'm Not Havin' It" with Positive K would have an entry on the Billboard Hot Rap Singles (peaking at #16), becoming MC Lyte's first appearance on a chart as solo artist.
-In October 1989 Lyte would publish her second album Eyes on This.
+The song debuted at No. 1 on the first week of Billboard Hot Rap Singles existence and the proceeds were donated to the National Urban League.
+In late August 1989, her song "I'm Not Havin' It" with Positive K entered the Billboard Hot Rap Singles, peaking at No. 16, becoming MC Lyte's first appearance on a chart as solo artist.
+In October 1989, Lyte published her second album Eyes on This.
 This album, like its predecessor, received a great critical reception and is recognized as a hip hop classic.

 With Eyes on This she became the first solo female rapper to have an entry on the Billboard 200.
-From this album came the singles "Cha Cha Cha" (with which for the first time as solo artist she charted on the Billboard Hot Black Singles and reached #1 on the Hot Rap Singles).
+From this album came the singles "Cha Cha Cha", the first time as solo artist she charted on the Billboard Hot Black Singles and reached No. 1 on the Hot Rap Singles.
 "Stop, Look, Listen", and the socially conscious "Cappucino".
-During that year she also collaborated with Foster & McElroy, known for their work with En Vogue and Tony!
+In 1989 she also collaborated with Foster & McElroy, known for their work with En Vogue and Tony!
 Toni!
 Toné!, in the song "Dr. Soul".
-This single peaked #10 on Billboard Black Songs.
+This single peaked at No. 10 on Billboard Black Songs.

-In 1990 MC Lyte performed at Carnegie Hall.
+In 1990, MC Lyte performed at Carnegie Hall.

-MC Lyte's DJ since the start of her career, DJ K-Rock, is a cousin, Kennith Moorer; aside from a break in 1992, the two have toured consistently to the present.
-During that time she also had her own dancers, Leg One and Leg Two, who performed with her both in shows and in music videos.
+MC Lyte's DJ since the start of her career, DJ K-Rock, is a cousin, Kennith Moorer.
+Aside from a break in 1992, the two have toured consistently to the present.
+During that time she also had her own dancers, Leg One and Leg Two, who performed with her in shows and in music videos.